Counselling in Ottawa and across Ontario

 What This Can Feel Like

 Immigration matters carry a weight that goes far beyond paperwork.
-A client may be living with the trauma of what they fled, the fear of being sent back, the grief of separation from family, the strain of starting over in a new country, and the constant pressure of an uncertain status.
+You may be living with the trauma of what you fled, the fear of being sent back, the grief of separation from your family, and the constant pressure of an uncertain legal status.
+Many newcomers feel isolated, anxious, ashamed, or unable to sleep while their case moves slowly through the system.

 How Therapy Helps

-They are not legal advice and do not replace counsel's role.
-Karine can also help clients build the confidence and readiness to pursue volunteer work and community involvement, and connect them toward integration opportunities that support settlement.
+Karine also helps you build the readiness to pursue volunteer work and community involvement, connecting you toward integration opportunities that support your settlement.
+Related support often includes Trauma Counselling, Anxiety Counselling, and Grief Counselling.

 What to Expect

-The first step is a fit conversation that clarifies the referral context, the client's needs, confidentiality limits, consent for any documentation, reporting expectations, timelines, and whether counselling is clinically appropriate.
-Karine will not produce advocacy language that overstates a client's situation or predicts an immigration outcome.
+The first step is a conversation to clarify your needs, the context of your legal referral, confidentiality limits, and your consent for any documentation.
+Karine does not produce advocacy language that overstates your situation or predicts an immigration outcome.
+Any assessment or letter must remain accurate, ethical, and grounded in your actual participation.

 Who This Is Right For

-This service is right for immigration lawyers whose clients are carrying trauma, fear, grief, or adjustment stress that is affecting their wellbeing and their ability to participate in their own case and community.
-It is also appropriate for newcomer clients who want genuine support to heal, stabilize, and integrate, not simply a letter for a file.
+This service is right for newcomers who are carrying trauma, fear, grief, or adjustment stress that is affecting their wellbeing and their ability to participate in their immigration case.
+It is for clients who want genuine support to heal, stabilize, and integrate, rather than simply checking a box for a file.
+The work requires honesty and a willingness to engage with the emotional realities of starting over.

-Therapy can support healing, stability, and documentation of mental health and progress; it cannot influence or guarantee any decision by an immigration officer, tribunal, or court.
+This service is not the right fit if you only want a supportive letter without doing real therapeutic work.
+Therapy can support your healing and provide clinical documentation of your mental health, but it cannot influence or guarantee any decision by an immigration officer, tribunal, or court.
+Immigration strategy and applications must be handled entirely by your lawyer.

 Why People Choose Working With Karine